peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public bool IsFinite { get; }

-Gets a value indicating whether this object is finite (not infinity or NaN).
+ Gets a value indicating whether this object is finite (not infinity or NaN).  <b>Returns:</b>

-<b>Returns:</b>

- `true`  if this object is finite (not infinity or NaN); otherwise, `false`  .
+ `true` true if this object is finite (not infinity or NaN); otherwise,  `false` false .

 <a id="IsNegative"></a>
 ### IsNegative

     public bool IsNegative { get; }

-Gets a value indicating whether this object is negative, including negative zero.
+ Gets a value indicating whether this object is negative, including negative zero.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  if this object is negative, including negative zero; otherwise, `false`  .
+ `true` true if this object is negative, including negative zero; otherwise,  `false` false .

 <a id="IsZero"></a>
 ### IsZero

     public bool IsZero { get; }

-Gets a value indicating whether this object's value equals 0.
+ Gets a value indicating whether this object's value equals 0.  <b>Returns:</b>

-<b>Returns:</b>

- `true`  if this object's value equals 0; otherwise, `false`  . `true`  if this object' s value equals 0; otherwise, . `false`  .
+ `true` true if this object's value equals 0; otherwise,  `false` false .  `true` true if this object' s value equals 0; otherwise, .  `false` false .

 <a id="Mantissa"></a>
 ### Mantissa

     public PeterO.Numbers.EInteger Mantissa { get; }

  Gets this object's unscaled value, or mantissa, and makes it negative if this obejct is negative.
-If this value is not-a-number (NaN), that value's absolute value is the NaN's "payload" (diagnostic information).
+If this value is not-a-number (NaN), that value's absolute value is the NaN's "payload" (diagnostic information).  <b>Returns:</b>

-<b>Returns:</b>

 This object' s unscaled value.
 Will be negative if this object's value is negative (including a negative NaN).